Metformin

 RouteFormClinical RangeCommunity Range

-Oral (Extended Release)Extended-release tablet (Glucophage XR, Fortamet, Glumetza, generic) 500–2000 mg once daily or divided BID with evening meal Preferred when GI tolerance is an issue.
-ADA-acceptable substitute.
-500 mg ER with dinner is the modal low-dose longevity protocol AgelessRx and most telehealth longevity scripts default to ER
+Oral (Extended Release)Extended-release tablet, Glucophage XR, Fortamet, Glumetza, or generic metformin ER 500-2000 mg once daily or divided twice daily, usually with evening meal Preferred when GI tolerance limits immediate-release use; commonly used for chronic glycemic control.
+500 mg ER with dinner is the common low-dose off-label longevity protocol.
+Telehealth longevity protocols often default to ER for smoother exposure and tolerability.

 Protocols